Meberem/LibraryManager-wiki/Using-LibMan-with-CLI.md

 ## Help flag

---help|-h
+Syntax: --help|-h

-Prints a list of all available LibMan verbs.
+Prints a list of all available LibMan verbs.<br>
 If parameter supplied, will print the full details of the supplied verb.

 Examples:
 - libman --help
 - libman -h

+## Init

+Syntax: init [--version|-v version] [--defaultProvider provider] [--defaultDestination destination]

+Creates new libman.json in the current directory.<br>
+Will throw an error if libman.json already exists.<br>
+Will prompt for a defaulDestination if none provided.

+Examples:
+- libman init  (interactive)
+- libman init --provider "cdnjs"
+- libman init --version "1.0"
+- libman init --version 1.0 --provider cdnjs --defaultDestination script\libman